hanzoai/team/production/README.md

 ## Love Service (Audio & Video calls)

-Huly audio and video calls are created on top of LiveKit insfrastructure.
-In order to use Love service in your self-hosted Huly, perform the following steps:
+hanzoai audio and video calls are created on top of LiveKit insfrastructure.
+In order to use Love service in your self-hosted hanzoai, perform the following steps:

 1. Set up [LiveKit Cloud](https://cloud.livekit.io) account
 2. Add `love` container to the docker-compose.yaml